The Forks of Cypress: History

-During the American Civil War invading Union forces used the lands of the Forks as a base camp.
-At this time, the farm was owned by James' widow, Sarah Jackson.
-Additionally, some of writer Alex Haley's ancestors were slaves on this plantation, which provides a setting for much of his book, Queen: The Story of an American Family.
-Hugh Scott owned The Forks of Cypress in 1935 and by the 1940s sold the plantation to Rufus B. Dowdy (1897-1980), who restored the house and grounds.
+During the American Civil War, the farm was owned by James' widow, Sarah Jackson, Invading Union forces used the lands of the Forks as a base camp.

+Hugh Scott owned The Forks of Cypress in 1935 and by the 1940s sold the plantation to Rufus B. Dowdy (1897–1980), who restored the house and grounds.
 On June 6, 1966, the plantation house was struck by lightning and burned to the ground.
-It was never rebuilt, but the Dowdy family carefully preserved the brick pillars, still standing in picturesque ruin, as well as the original log house, several outbuildings and the Jackson family cemetery.
-As of June 2017, twenty-three of the original twenty-four brick pillars remain standing.
+It was never rebuilt, but the Dowdy family carefully preserved the brick pillars, still standing in picturesque ruin, as well as the original log house, several outbuildings, and the Jackson family cemetery.
+As of June 2017, all but one of the 24 brick pillars remain standing.

-A near replica of the main house was built in 1983 in downtown Florence, Alabama at 321 N. Seminary Street and is 5 miles away from the original site.
+A near-replica of the main house was built in 1983 in downtown Florence, Alabama, at 321 N. Seminary Street, 5 miles away from the original site.
 The replica serves as a Regions Bank branch.

-In addition to the Regions Bank replica, another replica of The Forks of Cypress was built in 2005.
-It is located near the Historic Natchez Trace Parkway in western Lauderdale County, Alabama approximately 16 miles west of Florence.
-This building is a private residence and it is not open to the public.
+Another replica of The Forks of Cypress was built in 2005 about 16 miles west of Florence, near the Historic Natchez Trace Parkway in western Lauderdale County.
+This building is a private residence and not open to the public.